ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ## Summary
 `RTI-Connext-DDS` meets most of the standards defined for Quality Level 1, including broad documentation and testing of its features and API.

 As this package is not open-source, many policies related to quality control are not openly documented.
 For example, it is difficult to find information relating to its versioning policy.
 For ROS 2 distributions, packages may need to rely on strict versions, like `5.3.1`, to ensure API/ABI stability.

 There are no clear public reports of code coverage, so it is not clear how much of their code is tested.
 However, they do describe their approach to testing in a [blog entry](https://www.rti.com/blog/software-testing-at-rti).

+This software is used in several markets as the automotive, energy, aerospace and oil markets.
+[Here](https://www.mocana.com/rti) we can see a statement of a partnership with Mocana to provide Critical Industrial IoT systems.
+We can also see [here](https://www.ddci.com/pr2001/) an annoucement of its integration within the DCC-I's Deos avionics real-time operating system.

-There is a list of [known academic projects](https://community.rti.com/projects) using RTI Connext DDS and also they have published a [white paper](https://www.rti.com/whitepapers/how-to-achieve-production-grade-deployment-with-ros-2-and-rti-connext-dds) with rationale about how to implement production-grade deployments using their software in conjunction with ROS 2.
+There is a [white paper](https://www.rti.com/whitepapers/how-to-achieve-production-grade-deployment-with-ros-2-and-rti-connext-dds) with rationale about how to implement production-grade deployments using their software in conjunction with ROS 2.

 In terms of ROS 2 package metrics this library is considered to be Quality Level 4.
-Adding unit testing for the functions used in ROS 2 packages, coverage statistics and version pinning will be needed to achieve Quality Level 1.
+There should more information about how `RTI-Connext-DDS` deals with the issues listed in the [REP-2004](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst) so consumers of the package have a better understanding about how to depend on it.
+This could achieved with some transparency on their internal policies or with a public statement similar to this [blog entry](https://www.rti.com/blog/software-testing-at-rti).

 ## Version Policy [1]